microsoft/PR-Metrics/PipelinesTasks/PRMetrics/src/task/tests/manualTests/Instructions.md

    previously copied to the clipboard.
 Check "keep this value secret".
 1. Click "OK" followed by "Save".
 1. Now, navigate to Repos > Branches.
-1. Next to the main branch for your repo, click "..." and select "Branch policies".
+1. Next to the main branch for your repository, click "..." and select "Branch policies".
 1. Under the "Build Validation" section, click "+".
 1. For the "Build Pipeline" dropdown, select the first pipeline you added.
 Copy